Skip to Main Content

 United States Statutes at Large volumes.

 Public Laws are accessible through CONGRESS.GOV and the Government Publishing Office’s (GPO’s) govinfo websiteThe Law Library maintains a print copy of the United States Statutes at Large and a digital subscription through the online database Hein Online.
-Digitized volumes of the United States Statutes at Large from 1951 forward are available via govinfo.
+Digitized volumes of the United States Statutes at Large are available via govinfo.

 3. The United States Code